 Ordinarily, the Switcher and M/E row bank assignments for all stripes on the surface match.
-So, for example, if the Main Switcher is showing Bank 1, all other stripes likewise display Bank 1.
-It possible, however, to lock individual stripes to specified Banks.
+So, for example, if the Main Switcher shows Bank 1, all other stripes likewise display Bank 1 as well.
+It is possible, however, to lock individual stripes to specified Banks.